CTVA

 just waiting for the right time to jump him.
 Understanding and remembering

-his meeting with them, the Virginian offers to help the guy get out by
+the Virginian offers to help the guy get out by

 sitting at the table and causing a disturbance.
 The Peterson hand got out